-The multidisciplinary approach ensures researchers are never constrained by the limitations of their own skills.
-They work alongside experts in numerous other fields to apply science with real clinical outcomes.
+A multidisciplinary approach encourages researchers are freed from restrictions of their training as they work alongside experts in other fields to translates science to tangible clinical outcomes.

 Professor of Gastroenterology